Adolfo Ovalle (footballer, born 1970)

-Adolfo Cristián Ovalle Wood (born June 25, 1970), also known as Fito Ovalle is a Chilean former footballer.
+Adolfo Cristián "Fito" Ovalle Wood (born June 25, 1970) is a Chilean former footballer.

 Early life

 Ovalle began playing youth soccer in Chile for his school Colegio San Agustín when he was 11.
 When he was 14, he began playing in the youth system of Universidad Católica.

 Club career

 In 1990, at the age of 19, he made his senior debut for Universidad Católica of the Chilean Primera División, coming on as a substitute for the final 30 minutes.
 In 1991, he was part of the team that won the 1991 Copa Chile.

 In 1992, he moved to Santiago Wanderers of the Chilean Segunda División.
 In 1994, he returned to the Chilean top tier with Cobresal.
 In January 1995, he returned to Universidad Católica.

 While playing for Catolica, Ovalle was noticed by Ecuadorian club LDU Quito of the Ecuadorian Serie A, joining them on a one-year contract in 1995.
 With LDU Quito that season, he was named Best Foreign Player by the Circulo de Periodistas del Ecuador, Nucleo de Pichincha and named to the All League Team.
 He played 44 games for LDU Quito.

 Afterwards, he returned to the Chilean top tier, playing with Deportes Concepción and Deportes Temuco in 1996 and 1997, respectively followed by stints in the second tier with Santiago Morning and Provincial Osorno in 1998 and 1999, respectively.

 In 2000, he went to the United States and had trials with Major League Soccer clubs New England Revolution and Dallas Burn.
 While he did not sign for either club, Dallas assistant Oscar Pisano recommended him to Chris Agnello, who was the head coach of the Utah Blitzz of the USL D-3 Pro League, who signed him to a two-year contract in April.
 He ultimately spent five seasons with the Blitzz, serving as team captain winning four Western Conference titles and winning the League Championship playoffs in 2001 and 2004.
 In 2000, he was named league Defender of the Year and made the league all-star team in 2000 and 2002.